christian-confalonieri/Graph-Ranker-in-C/README.md

 <h2>Project specification</h2>

 - The goal of this project is to manage a ranking between weighted directed graphs;
-- The ranking keeps track of the k "best" graphs;
+- the ranking keeps track of the k "best" graphs;
-- The program to be implemented receives as input:
+- the program to be implemented receives as input:
     - two parameters, once (on the first line of the file, separated by space)
-        - d: the number of nodes of the graphs
+        - d: the number of nodes of the graphs;
-        - k: the length of the ranking
+        - k: the length of the ranking;
-    - A sequence of commands between
+    - a sequence of commands between
-        - AggiungiGrafo (AddGraph) [adjacency matrix]
+        - AggiungiGrafo (AddGraph) [adjacency matrix];
-        - TopK
+        - TopK.

 <h2>AggiungiGrafo (AddGraph)</h2>